-- (a) The legal owner of record of any rental unit or rental dwelling located within the town shall not, except as provided by the terms of a temporary certificate issued upon application for a rental license, permit or allow such unit or dwelling to be occupied without first having obtained a rental license from the town. - (b) All rental units within a single family dwelling shall be individually licensed in accordance with this chapter. - (c) Any owner of record of a multi-family apartment house, as defined in § H-210.0 of the Housing Code, shall be exempt from this section upon showing to the town administrator or the person(s) or firm designated by the Mayor and Council that the owner has obtained a license or temporary certificate issued pursuant to § 13-181 of the Housing Code. - (d) Any single family dwelling that is occupied by a legal owner as a principal place of residence containing no more than one (1) rental unit/dwelling shall be exempt from the provisions of this chapter. - (e) Any rental unit/dwelling leased by a legal owner to a relative related to the owner to the second degree of consanguinity or less -- that is, grandparents, parents, children, grandchildren, aunts and uncles, nephews and nieces, and first cousins -- shall be exempt from the provisions of this chapter.
+- (a) The legal owner of record of any rental unit or rental dwelling located within the town shall not, except as provided by the terms of a temporary certificate issued upon application for a rental license, permit or allow such unit or dwelling to be occupied without first having obtained a rental license from the town. - (b) All rental units within a single family dwelling shall be individually licensed in accordance with this chapter. - (c) Any owner of record of a multi-family apartment house, as defined in § H-210.0 of the Housing Code, shall be exempt from this section upon showing to the town administrator or the person(s) or firm designated by the Mayor and Council that the owner has obtained a license or temporary certificate issued pursuant to § 13-181 of the Housing Code Chapter and shall be governed by Chapter 56 of the Town of Riverdale Park Code. - (d) Any single family dwelling that is occupied by a legal owner as a principal place of residence containing no more than one (1) rental unit/dwelling shall be exempt from the provisions of this chapter. - (e) Any rental unit/dwelling leased by a legal owner to a relative related to the owner to the second degree of consanguinity or less -- that is, grandparents, parents, children, grandchildren, aunts and uncles, nephews and nieces, and first cousins -- shall be exempt from the provisions of this chapter.